SQL BLOGS

 SQL UNION Operator

 The UNION operator is used to combine the results of two or more SELECT statements and return the value without any duplicate values.
-To use this operator in the SELECT Statements, the SELECT should have – Every SELECT statement should have an equal number of columns.
-The data type should be the same for each column.
-The columns of each
+To use this operator in the SELECT Statements, the SELECT should have – Every SELECT statement should

 Read More »